jayeshprajapaticrest/Cofense_Sentinel_integration/README.md

 > **(Optional Step)** Securely store workspace and API authorization key(s) or token(s) in Azure Key Vault.
 Azure Key Vault provides a secure mechanism to store and retrieve key values.
 [Follow these instructions](https://docs.microsoft.com/azure/app-service/app-service-key-vault-references) to use Azure Key Vault with an Azure Function App.

-### STEP 1 - Registration steps for the Microsoft Azure Active Directory application
+### STEP 1 - Registration steps for the Microsoft Azure Active Directory Application

 This integration requires an App registration in the Azure portal.
 Follow the steps in this section to create a new Azure Active Directory application: